Employee of an Employment Agency

 If an employment agency places a worker with you but does not have a contract with the worker, and there is no relationship of subordination between the worker and you, you are not required to make source deductions or pay employer contributions.

-To determine whether a relationship of subordination exists between a worker and you, refer to the current version of interpretation bulletin RRQ.
-1-1, available under Fiscalité on the Publications du Québec website.
+To determine whether a relationship of subordination exists between a worker and you, refer to interpretation bulletin RRQ.
+1-1/R2, available under Fiscalité on the Publications du Québec website.
 You can also refer to the document Self-Employment and Taxation (IN-300-V).